fadilnaufal/openFoamEvaluation/README.md

 ---

 ## Description
-This Python script evaluates OpenFOAM simulations by analyzing the log file generated during computations.
+The openFoamEvaluation.py is a Python script that evaluates OpenFOAM simulations by analyzing the log file generated during computations.
 The script automatically detects whether a simulation is steady-state or transient.
 For transient simulations, it plots Courant number evaluations.
 By default, the script plots time step continuity errors and identifies available variables for residual plotting.
+Evaluating a simulation log file provides valuable insights into the simulation's validity, convergence behavior, and overall stability.

 ---